The Kids Praise Album!

-The Kids Praise Album! (also known as Kids' Praise!
-1: An Explosion of Happiness) is an American 1980 Maranatha! children's Christian music album that features Psalty the Singing Songbook.
+The Kids Praise Album!, also known as Kids' Praise!
+1: An Explosion of Happiness, is an American 1980 Maranatha! children's Christian music album that features Psalty the Singing Songbook.
 It is the very first album in a long-running series of Kids Praise! and other Psalty related albums.
 The album was written by Debby Kerner & Ernie Rettino (Mr. Rettino plays Psalty).
 This album has been credited to "The Maranatha!
-Kids" and to "The Kids' Praise Kids."
+Kids" and to "The Kids' Praise!
+Kids".

-Track listing/Plot
+Track listing and plot

-Some children discovered a book despite the fact that books do not weep; he used to have a name that sounds like other common books and resembles a hymnal, but he explained to them why: without kids, kid's praise music would not be accessible.
-The students selected to sing 10 of the songs mentioned below after reaching an understanding.
+Some children hear weeping, and discover that it is coming from a children's songbook.
+The book is discovered to be alive and to be named Psalty, and to be upset because nobody will sing his music.
+The children proceed to cheer Psalty up by singing ten of his songs as Psalty teaches them about praise.